Kunštát: Geography

 Kunštát is located about 18 km northwest of Blansko and 32 km north of Brno.
 It lies in the Upper Svratka Highlands.
 The highest point is at 698 m above sea level.
 The Petrůvka stream flows through the town.

 History

-The first written mention of Kunštát is from 1279, when the owned of the manor and the builder of the castle was Kuna and the settlement was named after him.
-Lords of Kunštát held the manor until 1521.
+The first written mention of Kunštát is from 1279, when the owner of the estate and the builder of the castle was Kuna and the settlement was named after him.
+Lords of Kunštát held the estate until 1521.
 The most famous of the family was King George of Poděbrady, who was the owner of Kunštát manor from 1427 to 1464.

 In 1678, the manor was bought by the Counts of Lamberg.
 The Lambergs had the Kunštát Castle rebuilt into an early Baroque representative family residence.
-The free lords of Honrichs of Wolfswarffen owned the manor from 1783 to 1901 and made a Neoclassical modification of the castle.
+The free lords of Honrichs of Wolfswarffen owned the estate from 1783 to 1901 and made a Neoclassical modification of the castle.

-The last noble holders of the town were in 1901–1945 Counts Coudenhove-Honrichs.
+The last noble holders of the town were the Counts Coudenhove-Honrichs in 1901–1945.
 In 1994, Kunštát became a town.